Charcoal for terrariums comes in many forms, it’s hard to know what’s best to use.

 If so, you’ve still got to find the right stuff.

 These are suitable charcoal sources that will actually bind impurities and filter your terrarium.

 - Aquarium filter charcoal is actually used in (what is arguably) a water-based terrarium.
 It’s made for purpose and it’s what I tend to use.
-Here’s a big bag on Amazon for a bargain price.
-I think the chunkier the better if you’re making a filter layer.
+Here’s a tub on Amazon for a bargain price.

 - So-called “activated charcoal for terrariums” like this one.
 You still have to read the label (it’s not like this stuff is “certified for terrariums”) but it’s a good place to start in your search.

 - BBQ and fire pits – People often ask “can I use BBQ charcoal for terrariums?”
 But the Royal Horticultural Society don’t recommend using barbeque charcoal because it often contains contaminants that can be harmful to plants.